 In an effort to better understand the potential impact of these contaminants, LPC has begun an investigation of loon eggshell thickness in relation to contaminant levels and productivity.
 Some of these contaminants, such as DDT and possibly PBDEs as well, may cause eggshell thinning.
-In spring 2019, LPC hired former staff biologist, Chris Conrod, to measure eggshells from Squam and reference lakes as a first step in this investigation (Figure 5).
-Analyses of these data will begin in fall 2019.
+Former LPC staff biologist, Chris Conrod, measured eggshells from Squam and reference lakes as a first step in this investigation (Figure 6) and these results will be analyzed in relationship with productivity data.